Of all the fruits, strawberries are among the easiest to grow and winterizing your potted strawberry plants will keep them happy year after year.

 5. Naturally propagate runners that can be rooted quickly and easily into more pots

 Ever-bearing strawberries (those which produce berries in the spring and late summer) are usually the best for growing in pots.
-Some of the more popular varieties of ever-bearing berries are Calypso, Alpine, Arapahoe and Alexandria.
+Some of the more popular varieties of everbearing strawberries are Calypso, Alpine, Arapahoe and Alexandria.

-Growing strawberry plants in pots is a fun, economical, easy and delicious way to introduce yourself or your children to gardening and healthy eating.
+Growing strawberry plants in pots is a fun, economical, delicious and easy way to introduce you or your children to gardening and healthy eating.

 i live in rochester, ny. will put my potted strawberry plants in my garage for the winter. do i need to water them?